 What if I have more questions or would like to share my vision?

 Please visit our ISTE Board webpage, where you can email individual board members or the entire group.
-Tweet us at #ISTEboard or reach out to any board member when you see them either at the ISTE 2016 in Denver or at any number of other locations where board members are apt to be found.
-A listing of our individual conference appearances is also linked on our personal ISTE webpages.
+Tweet us at #ISTEboard or reach out to any board member when you see them, either at the ISTE 2017 in San Antonio or at other locations where board members are apt to be found.

 Remember, the future of ISTE lies in the hands of our members.
 You are the guiding force behind our work.